mingisi/vagrant-example/README.md

   * service - runns a docker container
   * sudoers - add vagrent and admin group to sudoers

-* Application is simple nodejs, rest api which works with mongodb, most of the application code was extracted from following blog (`https://medium.freecodecamp.org/how-to-build-blazing-fast-rest-apis-with-node-js-mongodb-fastify-and-swagger-114e062db0c9`). the app has been dockerised so that it can be easy deployed on both servers  `app-01` and `app-02`
+* Application is a simple nodejs with a rest api interface which works with mongodb, most of the application code was extracted from following blog (`https://medium.freecodecamp.org/how-to-build-blazing-fast-rest-apis-with-node-js-mongodb-fastify-and-swagger-114e062db0c9`).
+The app has been dockerized so that it can be easy deployed on both servers  `app-01` and `app-02`

 ### How it works